cisagov/manage.get.gov/.github/ISSUE_TEMPLATE/developer-onboarding.md

 ## For Developing on a DHS furnished device

-The following tools much be requested through the DHS IT portal:
+The following tools must be requested through the DHS IT portal:
 - [ ] Docker Community Edition
 - [ ] Git
 - [ ] VSCode (our preferred editor)